 The Magic of your vision and mission

-The beauty of running your own business is that you can define its direction, success and route.
-It’s your magic, your uniqueness, your talents, your future, your vision and your own ideal working life that you are dreaming of and working towards.
+The beauty of running your own business is that you can define its direction, success, and route.
+It’s your magic, uniqueness, talents, future, vision, and ideal working life that you dream of and work towards.

-As a business owner, you can flow, grow and evolve your business in any which way you want.
-By taking the time upfront to set your North star of where you are growing to, and how you are going to flow in that in that direction.
+As a business owner, you can flow, grow, and evolve your business in any way you want.
+By taking the time upfront to set your North Star of where you are growing to, and how you are going to flow in that in that direction.

 This is the first step on the journey of marketing your business.
 By being clear and mapping where you want to go and how you are going to get there you are more likely to actually transform your dream into a reality.